chri3i/Ruvaak-Readme/README.md

 ### Ultrawide Options

 I personally do not own an Ultrawide, so I cannot offer support.
+If you can set it up with the mods present in the list, please tell me how or make a pull request for this part of the readme and write it in here.

 ### Overpowered Enemies